cs0320-f25/typescript-csv-t1ffanyx/README.md

 - #### Step 1: Brainstorm on your own.

+    1. type checking data column (enhancement)
+    -  WHAT? require caller to specify data type per column (or identify through algorithmic comparison --- most common type) and confirm that all data points match type or raise an error/warning/set as null
+    - WHY? ensure consistency --- helpful for processing large data sets for statistical analysis, grouping, or visualization

+    2. correctly handling commas within quotes
+    - WHAT? parser should correctly handle commas within a field (when a field is distinguished by double quotes)
+    - WHY? some fields, such as "citizenship" or "sibling names" may have more than one data point that can be separated by commas

+    3. throw warning for missing fields
+    - WHAT? when empty field is detected, parser should throw an error like "name: missing value"
+    - WHY? helpful for cleaning/processing data to complete sound comparisons/visualizations

+    4. identify header
+    - WHAT? identify first row (row 0) as a header, when applicable
+    - WHY? after identifying first row as header, extract labels for each column and apply them to each row of data for cleaner read (similar to record labels)

 - #### Step 2: Use an LLM to help expand your perspective.

 - #### Step 3: use an LLM to help expand your perspective.